ltzngr/Appversaries/README.md

-# Website Boilerplate
+# Appversaries
-This is my personal boilerplate which is subject to change frequently.
+This is a one-page app built with AngularJS